KomodoPlatform/developer-docs/docs/basic-docs/installations/common-runtime-parameters.md

 `addressindex` instructs a KMD-based coin daemon to maintain an index of all addresses and balances.

-The user is recommended to [manually delete the blockchain data](../installations/common-runtime-parameters.html#manually-deleting-blockchain-data) before initiating this parameter.
+We recommend that the user [manually delete the blockchain data](../installations/common-runtime-parameters.html#manually-deleting-blockchain-data) before initiating this parameter.

 `addressindex` is enabled by default on any asset chain that utilizes the Crypto Conditions (CC) smart-contract protocol.